-Sportswear isn't necessarily sweaty shirts and couch-potato slacks, it is a refined category of high fashion garments that are comfortable to move in.
+Sportswear isn't necessarily sweat shirts and couch-potato slacks, it is a refined category of high fashion garments that are comfortable as well as stylish.
 Sportswear was initially introduced to accommodate the fast-paced American woman's lifestyle.
-If we go right back to the beginning, to a time where formality was still a romantic importance, the term sportswear was used for informal, changeable garments such as blouses, skirts and shorts, typically worn to spectator sports.
+If we go right back to the beginning, sportswear was used for informal, changeable garments such as tops, trousers and shorts, typically worn to spectator sports.
 Since then, the term sportswear has been used to describe many garments from day wear to evening wear that have an active signature to their look.
 Sportswear comes in a range of formality and can still be appropriate for business and social occasions, but the one thing in common, is comfort.

 Fast-forward to now, and although sportswear has naturally been a continuous trend for the boys, it was particularly obvious and dominant in the latest shows.
 Some designers such as Christopher Kane and Bally kept to their tradition by creating high fashion collections with the combo of luxury and comfort, while Moncler, Salvatore Ferragamo and Gucci really encouraged the boys to pick up a bat, get on a horse, or buy a bike.
 No doubt welcomed with open arms, Here is the boys sporty sportswear.